moonlight-stream/moonlight-qt/README.md

 2. Run `git submodule update --init --recursive` from within `moonlight-qt/`
 3. Open the project in Qt Creator or build from qmake on the command line.
     * To build a binary for use on non-development machines, use the scripts in the `scripts` folder.
         * For Windows builds, use `scripts\generate-installers.bat`.
 Execute this script from the root of the repository within a Qt command prompt.
+Ensure WiX and 7-Zip binary directories are in your `%PATH%`.
         * For macOS builds, use `scripts/generate-dmg.sh`.
-Execute this script from the root of the repository and ensure Qt's `bin` folder is in your `$PATH`
+Execute this script from the root of the repository and ensure Qt's `bin` folder is in your `$PATH`.

 ## Contribute
 1. Fork us